-The Easter Bunny lives in a top-secret location.
-Contrary to popular belief, the Easter Bunny does not live on Easter Island, a remote island located in the southeastern Pacific Ocean.
+The Easter Bunny lives on Easter Island, a remote island located in the southeastern Pacific Ocean.
 The name “Easter Island” was given by Dutch explorer Jacob Roggeveen, who encountered the island on Easter Sunday April 5, 1722.

-While the Easter Bunny’s exact home is unknown, the Easter Bunny begins delivering eggs and candy from the South Pacific and travels west all the way to the United States, visiting other countries along the way.
+The Easter Bunny departs Easter Island on Easter Eve and begins delivering eggs and candy from the South Pacific and travels west all the way to the United States, visiting other countries along the way.

 Posted in: Easter Bunny FAQs